oren-cohen/whatsmybitrate/README.md

-# Whats My Bitrate? - Audio Analysis Tool
+# Whats my Bitrate? - Audio Analysis Tool
+- V0.1 Apha
+- TBD: More specific Re-rencoded Mp3 to WAV Estimates

 This tool analyzes audio files to estimate their actual bitrate based on the maximum significant frequency present in the signal.
 It generates spectrograms for each file and compiles the results into an HTML report.